unlock-protocol/unlock/unlock-protocol.com/blog/hackfs.md

 image: https://avatars2.githubusercontent.com/u/35270686?s=280&v=4
 ---

-[HackFS](https://hackfs.com/) is a hackathon organized by the EthGlobal and Protocol Labs teams.
-The goal of the hackathon is to build the foundation for the decentralized web!
-At Unlock, we embrace this mission and have decided to join by sponsoring the hackathon!
+EthGlobal and Protocol Labs created [HackFS](https://hackfs.com/), a hackathon designed to enable hackers and makers to lay the foundation for a decentralized web!
+Unlock embraces this mission completely and decided to help accelerate this movement by sponsoring the hackathon!

-The hackathon started on July 30th and, teams have now submitted their projects!
-We're very excited to see that 17 teams have decided to build on top of the Unlock Protocol!
-You can view all of their submissions [on this Airtable](https://airtable.com/shrN4lIsh3yXQLQKh/tblfEgiZwI8Iog8ZK).
+Hackathon teams began their work on July 30th and every team has submitted their projects for review by the judges.
+We're so excited to see that 17 teams chose Unlock Protocol to build their projects upon and all of their submissions are linked [on this Airtable](https://airtable.com/shrN4lIsh3yXQLQKh/tblfEgiZwI8Iog8ZK).

-It is very important for us to involve the Unlock community on deciding what are the best ways to promote and grow adoption!
-For this reason, a few weeks ago we announced that we would [decentralize our grants review process](https://unlock.community/t/decentralizing-the-grants-process/106)!
+As a community-driven protocol, we want all of our community members to participate in deciding the best ways to promote and grow Unlock adoption.
+For this very reason, we recently decided to [decentralize our grants review process](https://unlock.community/t/decentralizing-the-grants-process/106).

-Today, we want to try something new: let all of our community members vote on what the best projects from HackFS are!
+Today we wish to try something new and further empower our community by letting members vote on the best projects from HackFS!
+The voting process is simple.

 We have created a [Snapshot proposal](https://snapshot.org/#/unlock-community.eth) to let all existing community members vote!
 If you did not have a valid membership at the time of Snapshot, you won't be allowed to vote, but you should [get a membership](https://app.unlock-protocol.com/checkout?redirectUri=https%3A%2F%2Fsnapshot.org%2F%23%2Funlock-community.eth%2F&paywallConfig=%7B%22locks%22%3A%7B%220xac1fceC2e4064CCd83ac8C9B0c9B8d944AB0D246%22%3A%7B%22network%22%3A100%7D%7D%2C%22persistentCheckout%22%3Atrue%2C%22icon%22%3A%22https%3A%2F%2Flocksmith.unlock-protocol.com%2Flock%2F0xac1fceC2e4064CCd83ac8C9B0c9B8d944AB0D246%2Ficon%22%7D) for next time!